marcoLapiello/Developer-Akademie-Join/README.md

 ⏳ **Note:** This project is still under development and not yet complete.

 Welcome to **Join**, our second group project as part of the Developer Academy!
 This web-based Kanban board helps you organize tasks, manage workflows, and improve productivity.
-With an intuitive drag-and-drop interface, you can easily move tasks between different stages like "To-Do", "In Progress", and "Done".
+With an intuitive drag-and-drop interface, you can easily move tasks between different stages like "To-Do", "In Progress", "Await feedback" and "Done".

 ## 📋 Features
 - **Task Management:** Create, edit, and delete tasks.